| | | |

 • Dutch oven

-Spritz (spray) a 13 by 9-inch baking dish with cooking spray.
-Adjust oven rack to upper-middle position and heat oven to 425 degrees.
+Spritz (spray) a 13-by-9-inch baking dish with cooking spray.
+Adjust the oven rack to the upper-middle position and heat the oven to 425 degrees.

 Drain noodles and rinse with cold water until cool, about 3 minutes.
 Drain noodles and rinse with cold water until cool, about 2 minutes.
 Drain again and set aside.
 (Yes, that’s right – you will drain and rinse three times.)

-Now it is time to start working on the creamy sauce.
-Melt the remaining 2 Tablespoons butter in the same pot over medium heat.
+Now is the time to start making the creamy sauce.
+Melt the remaining 2 tablespoons of butter in the same pot over medium heat.
 Add flour and cook, whisking constantly, for 1 minute.

-Slowly whisk in half-and-half and chicken broth scraping up any browned bits and smoothing out any lumps, and bring to boil.
-Reduce heat to medium-low and simmer until slightly thickened, about 5 minutes.
+Slowly whisk in half-and-half and chicken broth, scraping up any browned bits and smoothing out any lumps, and bring to a boil.
+Reduce the heat to medium-low and simmer until slightly thickened, about 5 minutes.

 Add chicken breasts and cook the chicken until it is no longer pink, 8 to 10 minutes.